Peru & Bolivia Epic Adventure

 On arrival in Aguas Calientes you’ll need to brace yourself, because… it’s just not as attractive.
 Unfortunately.
 It’s a touristy hotspot.
 But, there’s literally no way around it – it’s the necessary through-route to the main gig.
 Your hotel on the other hand is rather beautiful!
 Gather together for lunch before spending the remainder of the day however you’d like.
 You might just want to zen out at the hotel so you can avoid the souvenir traps.
 Get some rest tonight, this is the eve of your pinnacle Peru moment – the final push to the mythic Machu Picchu.

-Accommodation: Hatun Inti Boutique Hotel or similar, Aguas Calientes – Peru
+Accommodation: Hatun Inti Boutique Hotel (or similar), Aguas Calientes – Peru

 Included: Breakfast & Lunch